redsift/go-beanspike/README.md

 	conn, _ := DialDefault()
 	tube, _ := conn.Use("testtube")
-	id, err := tube.Put([]byte("hello"), 0, 0)
+	id, err := tube.Put([]byte("hello"), 0, 0, true)

-`Put(body []byte, delay time.Duration, ttr time.Duration)` where `delay` will hold the job in a delayed mode before releasing it for processing.
+`Put(body []byte, delay time.Duration, ttr time.Duration, lz bool)` where `delay` will hold the job in a delayed mode before releasing it for processing.
 Note, in practice all delayed jobs will be behind any immediately available jobs in the tube. `ttr` is the time the consumer of the job must `Touch` the task within or have it return to the ready state.
+If `lz` is true, the action will try and compress the payload trading some performance for memory usage on Aerospike.
+Note, if the payload is too small or the LZ4 compression is unable to provide a space saving, the entry may be inserted uncompressed anyway.
+Passing `true` is largely safe from a performance prespective unless you know that `body` is large and high entorpy.
+Cases where compression was attempted and abandoned in currently present jobs are reflected in `Stats.SkippedSize`.

 ### Reserve & Delete